UniFormal/uniformal.github.io/doc/setup/jedit.md

 3. Font and encoding issues for working with files in native MMT syntax (.mmt files):
   * Install a font on your system that includes a good amount of unicode characters, such as GNU unifont, and set this font as the font for jEdit text areas.
 To set a font click on the ```Utilities``` menu, then ```Global Options```, then ```Text Area``` on the left and change the ```Text font``` on the right.
   * You should also set jEdit's default encoding to UTF-8 because many example files use Unicode.
 To change the default encoding click on the ```Utilities``` menu, then ```Global Options```, then ```Encodings``` on the left and change the ```Default Character encoding``` on the right.
+4. Run MMT and follow the instructions to configure jEdit.
-4. After setting up MMT, open the plugin manager dialog, and select the MMT plugin.
+5. Run jEdit, open the plugin manager dialog, and activate the MMT plugin.
    After doing that once, the plugin will be loaded automatically when jEdit is started.

 <!--